Police Community Support Officers (or PCSOs) inspire confidence on the streets of Essex.

 Take a look at the medical standards for more information about some of the conditions that can exclude you and those that are acceptable.

-Professional Standards Questionnaire (completed at assessment)
+Professional Standards Questionnaire (completed during pre-employment checks)